-When it comes to desserts, pastries, and all the sugary goodness, it can be hard to resist your sweet tooth.
+When it comes to desserts, pastries, sugar sweetened beverages and all the sugary goodness, it can be hard to resist your sweet tooth.

 That’s why most people turn to artificial sweeteners to lessen the health risks of too much sugar in their diet.

 One of the most well-known sugar substitutes out there is the brand, Splenda.

 This artificial sweetener is used on over a thousand products in the world, whether for baking or cooking.